Social Enterprise Lead

 Prior to joining the Summer Foundation, John was the CEO of the Victim Support Service in Adelaide, which delivered a range of client-focussed programs, including therapeutic counselling and criminal justice support services to victims of crime, as well as educational programs and capacity building for key stakeholders in the criminal justice system.

 Diploma of Community Welfare Work, Bachelor of Business and Arts (in progress), Cert IV in Disability Community Services

-Melody Carbarns is the National Housing Matching Lead at the Summer Foundation.
+Melody Carbarns is the Housing Hub Services Manager at the Summer Foundation.
 Her focus is on supporting project coordinators to connect with people with disability who are seeking specialist disability accommodation (SDA).

 Melody works on the establishment and implementation of projects that see people with disability connecting with SDA providers, ultimately finding sustainable housing solutions.

 Melody started with the Summer Foundation in 2016 and has more than 19 years’ experience in the disability support sector.
 Throughout her career she has worked as a support worker, residential aged care worker, service manager, care coordinator and team leader.

 PhD (Psych), Grad Dip (Educational Psych), Bachelor of Social Science (Hons Sociology)

 In his role as Senior Analyst and NDIS Communications Producer Dr George Taleporos is an integral member of Summer Foundation team and works to inform people with disability about NDIS news, developments and policy application.
 He is responsible for the Reasonable and Necessary podcast series.

 George has more than 20 years’ experience in the disability field, focused on advocacy, human rights policy and practice, service development and management.